Mu1 Chamaeleontis

 This object has a stellar classification of A0 IV, matching an A-type subgiant star.
 It has 2.6 times the mass of the Sun and an effective temperature of 10141 K, giving a bluish white glow.
-Due to its slightly enlarged radius, the star has a luminosity over 90 times that of the Sun and spins rapidly with a projected rotational velocity of 150 km/s.
-Mu^{1} Chamaeleontis' metallicity – elements heavier than helium – is 66% that of the Sun.
+Due to its slightly enlarged radius, the star has a luminosity over 90 times that of the Sun.
+It is spinning rapidly with a projected rotational velocity of 150 km/s.
+Mu^{1} Chamaeleontis' metallicity – elements more massive than helium – is 66% that of the Sun.